ThePython-org/Thepython-web/README.md

 # Thepython-web
-Use branches an pull requests!!!
+Use branches and pull requests!!!